cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 Consider a case of providing product recomendation to customer

 - A high transactional website (like google) can act as **datasource** feeding customer searches
-- A streaming tech like (Spark Fume) that sits on HDFS can listen to high transactional real time data
+- A streaming tech like (Spark Flume) that sits on HDFS can listen to high transactional real time data
 - **Spark** can then transform the data into a format (denormalized $$-$$ join of several tables into a JSON object) that fits the requirement of the view
 - Thus transformed data is pushed by Spark into a **NoSQL database** like MongoDB
 - Front end **webserver**s will now display the recommendations to the Browser.